tahamah/super-stack/README.md

 *   I use Table in "Manage All" section.

-I thinhk for those resone my web is Different from others.
+I think for those reasons my web is Different from others.

 ## The technology has been used: